-Beading Design and Techniques – Beyond the Basics - Becky Patellis
+Beading Design & Techniques – Beyond the Basics - Becky Patellis

-The art of translating Tiffany Style stained glass soldering into jewelry.
+The art of translating Tiffany style stained glass soldering into jewelry.
 We will be using a soldering iron instead of a torch to get similar looks.
-Often called “low-tech” soldering.
+Sometimes called “low-tech” soldering.
 This technique is especially good for those who do not have an appropriate place for torch work, or just don’t like working with fire.
-The students will use copper foil around cabochons, beads, or just make wire structures to form their individual designs.
-The school has soldering irons and rheostats for student use, or bring your own.
-Students will also need to bring a pair of chain nose pliers and a third hand (that they don’t care if it gets used with heat), safety glasses, assortment of cabochons and beads, wire working tools.
-Instructor will supply masks, patina, patina brush, polishing compound, non-latex gloves and additional assortment of wire.
-Lab fee includes lead-free solder, copper foil, paste flux, flux brush, sal ammoniac (cleaning block) and wire.
+Students will use copper foil around cabochons, beads, or just make wire structures to form their individual designs.
+The school has soldering irons and rheostats for student use, or you can bring your own.
+Students will also need to bring a pair of chain nose pliers or a third-hand (that they don’t care gets used with heat), safety glasses, assortment of cabochons and beads, some wire working tools, mask, and non-latex gloves.
+Instructor will supply patina and patina brush, polishing compound, some cabs (for purchase at very reasonable prices), and additional assortment of wire.
+Class fee includes lead-free solder, copper foil, paste flux, flux brush, sal ammoniac (cleaning block), tinned copper wire.